Anton495/graph-isomorphism/README.md

 ## Minimal one-way virtual neural network

 When constructing each layer in a network of this type, the edges traversed in all previous layers are not used.
-This allows us to significantly speed up the testing of graphs for isomorphism and finding graph vertices orbits.
+However, the same edge can be traversed in both directions in each layer.
+This is necessary in order to preserve information about the symmetry of the graph.
+It allows us to significantly speed up the testing of graphs for isomorphism and finding graph vertices orbits.

 ```python
 >>> cube().minimal_oneway_network(cube().graph1,'a')